 Why Doesn’t Google Like Your Category and Tag Pages?

 Google has become much more adept at understanding content and the intent of searchers.
 If someone is searching for Career Tips, Google is not going to serve that searcher a page with a listing of a bunch of articles about Career Tips.
+This is sometimes called Thin Content.
 They are going to find what they think is the best content/page about Career Tips.
 Showing pages with lists is something that they stopped way back in 2011 when the pushed the Panda Algorithm Update.

 It is possible to get category pages to rank, but you need to something custom rather than rely on the standard WordPress format.
 The page needs to be useful and compelling.
 I mean why else would anyone want to click through to the page?